SimonLucas/agentic-ai-for-games/docs/tutorial.md

 For a command-focused guide containing the actual verified OpenAI and Qwen run results, see [demo runbook](running_the_demo.md).

 All Python files referenced below live in `src/simple_examples/`.
-Run the commands from the repository root.
+Every runnable shell block first resolves the Git repository root, so the block works whether your terminal starts in the repository root or in `docs/` beside this file.

 For decorator syntax and registration choices, see [the decorator guide](decorators.md).